vlad17/COS513-Blog/_includes/2015-10-03-includes/dimensionality_reduction.md

     *Works well when* that the most of the magnitude of the difference vectors between points lies in the vector spaced produced by the solution hyperplane.

+    Incremental MDS algorithms exist - this helps avoid quadratic space cost (on-demand $$\rho$$) but the runtime is still superquadratic.

 3. **Locally Linear Embedding**

     [Roweis and Saul 2000](http://www.sciencemag.org/content/290/5500/2323).
 LLE is a nonlinear method which maintains the following invariant: for each data point's closest $$K$$ neighbors, the local linear approximation of the original point is maintained after the mapping.